Frequently Asked Questions

 3. What is Prime Time?

 Course sections that start between 0800 - 1400 are considered "prime time".
-Avoiding 0800 - 1400 start times for net adds, day/time changes, or supplemental instruction will greatly increase your chances of securing a classroom assignment.
+Avoiding these start times will greatly increase your chances of securing a classroom assignment.

 4.What are Standard Meeting Patterns?